Critical race theory in the classroom: Understanding the debate

-Critical race theory, an academic concept about systemic racism, has become a target of Republican legislators in states across the country.
-At least six states have introduced bills that aim to place limitations on lessons about race and inequality being taught in American schools.
+Critical race theory, an academic concept about systemic racism typically taught in higher education institutions, has become a target of Republican legislators in states across the country.

-Critical race theory, she said, is a discipline that seeks to understand how racism has shaped U.S. laws and how those laws have continued to impact the lives of non-white people.
+Critical race theory, according to founding critical race theorist Kimberlé Crenshaw, is a discipline that seeks to understand how racism has shaped U.S. laws and how those laws have continued to impact the lives of non-white people.

 What is critical race theory?